Ladder Operator Block-Encoding: Ladder Operator Block-Encoding

 The Jordan-Wigner transformation \cite{jordan-wigner} maps fermionic ladder operators to Pauli operators acting on qubits.
 Under this transformation, the occupation states of fermionic modes are represented by qubit states using the following map:

-where $I_b$ is the number of fermionic modes and $n_{i_b} = q_{i_b} \in [0, 1]$ depending on if the $i^\text{th}$ fermionic mode is occupied ($\ket{1}$) or unoccupied ($\ket{0}$).
-In this work, we use the Jordan-Wigner encoding to represent the occupation states of fermionic modes.
+where $I_b$ is the number of fermionic modes and $n_{i} = q_{i} \in [0, 1]$ depending on if the $i^\text{th}$ fermionic mode is occupied ($\ket{1}$) or unoccupied ($\ket{0}$).
+We follow this encoding to represent the occupation states of fermionic modes.
 The number of qubits required for the fermionic system is equal to the number of fermionic modes.

 The encoding scheme for bosons must be able to represent a number of bosons in the range $\omega_i \in [0, \Omega_i]$ for each bosonic mode.
+We represent the occupancy of a bosonic mode in the binary encoding following \cite{rhodes2024exponential}.

-In this work, we assume that the maximum bosonic occupancy for each bosonic mode is identical ($\Omega_i = \Omega)$.
+We set the maximum bosonic occupancy for each bosonic mode to be identical ($\Omega_i = \Omega)$ for ease.
 However, this encoding scheme and the block-encoding constructions presented below can be adapted to allow for bosonic modes with different bosonic cutoffs.

-We choose to represent the occupancy of a bosonic mode in the binary encoding following \cite{rhodes2024exponential}.
-In the binary encoding, the number of qubits needed to represent each mode is $W = \lceil \log_2{(\Omega + 1)} \rceil$.
+The number of qubits needed to represent each mode is $W = \lceil \log_2{(\Omega + 1)} \rceil$.

 Fock basis states that include the occupation of multiple fermionic and bosonic modes can be expressed as tensor products of the occupation states of the individual modes:

 where $I_a$ is the number of bosonic modes.